Eating in Italy: 22 Unique Italian Food Rules Explained by Italians

 Whether you’re a first-time visitor or a seasoned traveler to Italy, this guide will undoubtedly enhance your experience when eating in Italy and help you appreciate the beauty of Italian cuisine.
 Let’s get started!

 What do you need to know when eating in Italy?

 We’ve compiled a set of guidelines on how to eat in Italy, or at the very least, how we Italians typically dine.
 By adhering to these rules, whether in Italy or abroad, you’ll avoid eliciting extreme reactions and can enjoy your meal without hiccups.
 So, read on to learn more!

 It’s not uncommon to encounter risotto served as an appetizer at dinner parties or restaurants outside of Italy.
 However, risotto is typically a main course in Italy due to its rich and savory nature.
 We even enjoy it without any accompaniments, paired with a delicious glass of wine.

 Pasta and salad don’t go together

-Chicken parmesan is an unknown item
+Chicken parmesan is not an Italian dish

-Fettuccine Alfredo is not a traditional dish
+Fettuccine Alfredo is not a part of traditional Italian cuisine

 Italians only drink wine or water while eating